imranmatin23/fullstack-web-app-template/backend/README.md

 # Backend

 The backend was created using the `django-admin` CLI.
-Set the environment variables (passed into the Docker container at runtime, see `make run-backend`) for the backend to run locally in `.env`.
+To run the backend locally, set the environment variables in `.env`.

 ## Available Commands

+### `make build-backend`

+Builds the Docker image for the backend.

 ### `make run-backend`

-Builds the Docker image for the backend and runs it as a container at http://127.0.0.1:80.
+Builds and runs the backend and database as containers using Docker Compose at http://127.0.0.1:80.

+### `make stop-backend`

+Stops the running backend and database containers.

+### `make logs-backend`

+Retrieves the logs for the running backend container.

 ### `python manage.py makemigrations`